-The Company has not been able to apply Practice 4.5 of the MCCG as the Board is of the view that application of this Practice will require some time.
+The Company has not been able to apply Practices 5.2 and 5.9 of the MCCG 2021 as the Board is of the view that application of both these Practices will require some time.
+Although less than half of the Board comprises independent directors, however, the Company fulfills the requirement of at least one-third (1/3) of the Board comprises independent directors as stipulated under paragraph 15.02(1) of the Main LR.
 The Board believes that its current structure is able to discharge the Board's priorities objectively with the balance of power and authority on the Board.